AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

   <img slot="second" src="/images/ME_01B.jpg" />
 </img-comparison-slider>

-## mmultiplayer
+## What is MMultiplayer
 This mod is not "just" adding support for multiplayer.
 It's much more than that.
-You can by example disable part of the scene, disable the lighting, have track recording with nodes, etc.
+You can by example disable part of the scene, disable the lighting, have track recording with nodes, etc. We will focus on the `Dolly` part here for the sake of screenshotting and video clip recording.
 ![image](https://github.com/user-attachments/assets/d22f682d-c12e-4252-80a1-d787c7fb5705)

 ### In Flight Screenshotting